 Single MEMS deformable mirror and relay optics in cryogenic chamber.
 Could use the 6 micron stroke mirror now available from BMC (these are two slow and too low order for the visible and near-IR AO systems).
 One LGS and one TT star.
 LGS is sensed closed loop (after reflecting off of DM).
 For sky coverage, TT star will likely need to be picked off from a >60 arcsec field (correction is not good enough for a near-IR pyramid sensor).
-Another option is to re-use the near-IR AO systems' LOWFS and high-order WFS to do high-order wavefront correction of a nearby tip/tilt star; this will need another LGS placed on the TT star for TT wavefront sensing, or the whole laser constellation used in the other AO configurations is reused here.
+Another option is to re-use the near-IR AO systems' LOWFS and high-order WFS to do high-order wavefront correction of a nearby tip/tilt star.
 An error-budget study will need to determine if there is important performance improvement to be had by sensing closer tip/tilt stars this way.
 Question: can we use the science focal plane to get a nearby dim, but corrected TT star, now sensed at the science wavelength?